WOODLAND BEHIND

 Photo: One of the field boundaries as it is today, clearly showing the 'ditch and two banks' arrangement that separated the fields.

-The farms, and field boundaries, appear to have been out of use by the early 1800s, when Whitemead Park was leased by the earl of Berkeley.
-The lease expired in 1808 and he sought to renew it in 1809, but this was refused by the Surveyor-General, who stated the park was ‘unfavourably situated for farming’ and that the buildings there had been allowed to fall into a poor state of repair.
+The farms and field boundaries appear to have been out of use by the early 1800s, when Whitemead Park was leased by the earl of Berkeley.
+His lease expired in 1808 and he sought to renew it in 1809, but this coincided with a drive to improve the nation's timber stocks.
+His application was declined on the advice of the Surveyor-General, who determined that it would be more beneficial to the Crown if the estate was used for timber production.

 For hundreds of years, legend says over 700 years, mining in the Forest has been regulated through a system of Freemining; where individuals are granted areas, known as gales, in which to mine.
 Records show a gale called Parkend Deep Level was granted to John James in 1825.
 Sopwith's survey of 1835 confirms the award and shows the entrance as being in the woods, immediately behind the Fountain Inn - although the associated gale is some considerable distance away, to the west.
 We don't know if the mine was ever actually dug, but there's no record, or evidence, of any coal mining having taken place behind the pub.